Yven92/MyoCoachV2/README.md

 **:one: Download the src**

-Dowload the source on the webpage https://github.com/Yven92/MyoCoachV2.
+Download the source on the webpage https://github.com/Yven92/MyoCoachV2/tree/codes.

 **:two: Flash the Arduino Board**